mehmani/DNNs-for-EEG-Signals/README.md

     </table>

 ## Model
-Bidirectional LSTM networks with convolutional layer to extract the siganl features is used as a classifier with the arcitecture illsutrated in Fig. 1, is used in this study:
+Optimized bidirectional LSTM networks with convolutional layer to extract the siganl features is used as a classifier with the arcitecture illsutrated in Fig. 1, is used in this study:

 <p align="center">
   <img src="model_plot.png" width="500"/>